kolyaventuri/logger/README.md

 Drop-in, zero-dependency scoped logger.
 Allows for better event tracking, by providing distinguishable log outputs per module / section of a project.

 ## Installation
-No NPM package exists yet, so install with `npm i git@github.com:kolyaventuri/logger.git --production` (see the notes section about the `--production` flag)
+No NPM package exists yet, so install with `npm i https://github.com/kolyaventuri/logger.git`

 ## Usage
 Usage is simple!
 Just drop in, instantiate, and use!